CrowdStrike/ansible_collection_falcon/roles/falcon_configure/README.md

 # crowdstrike.falcon.falcon_configure

-This role configures the CrowdStrike Falcon Sensor.
-For Linux and macOS, this role requires the Falcon sensor to be installed prior to running this role (see [falcon_install](../falcon_install/README.md)).
+Configures the CrowdStrike Falcon Sensor.
+This role is focused mainly on configuring the Falcon Sensor on Linux and macOS.
+Windows is supported, but not as much functionality is currently available.
+The main difference is because a lot of the configuration options can be set during the installation of the sensor on Windows.

 > [!IMPORTANT]
 > The Falcon Customer ID (CID) with checksum is ***required*** in order to properly configure and start the Falcon Sensor.
-> You can either pass the CID as a variable (`falcon_cid`) or use let Ansible fetch it from the CrowdStrike API using your
+> You can either pass the CID as a variable (`falcon_cid`) or let this role fetch it from the CrowdStrike API using your
 > API credentials.

-> [!NOTE]
-> This role is focused mainly on configuring the Falcon Sensor on Linux and MacOS.
-Windows is supported, but not as
-> much functionality is currently available.
-The main difference is because a lot of the configuration options can
-> be set during the installation of the sensor on Windows.
-We do plan to add more functionality to this role in the
-> future.

 ## Requirements